Kayli/logspub/philosophy-people.md

-# course notes on 'Philosophy: from Decartes to Derrida' TGC series [^1]
+# notes about philosophers [^1]

-## lecture 30: derrida's deconstruction of philosophy

-- jaques derrida
+## jaques derrida 1930-2004

 - extends structuralist's notion of signs
   - synchronic (relational) structural dimension
   - diachronic (historical) dimension - derrida's addition
 - meaning is generative
   - we can always find new ways of describing sign through other signs
   - sometimes referred as generative polysemy
 - when we communicate, we must suppress unwanted meanings
 - phonocentrism: privilege of speech over writing
 - logocentrism
   - when signs presuppose direct or immediate relationship to an object or a content (transcendental signified)
   - western philosophy tries to control meanings of words
 - deconstruction is derrida's attempt to show inconsistencies in philosophical writings by exposing inherent ambiguities of sign interpretations

 ## lecture 22: dewey's american naturalism
+## john dewey 1859-1952

+- dewey
+  - americal naturalism
   - esthetics extracted from worker's experience and locked up in a separate places dedicated to art
     - museums, theatres, movies

 ## lecture 19: rise of 20th century philosophy - phenomenology